Europe·Norway·Updated April 29, 2026

 What scams target tourists in Bergen?

-The most frequently reported tourist scams in Bergen are Fish Market Overcharging, ATM Skimming at Bus Terminal and Cruise Dock, Unofficial Bryggen Tour Guide Upsell, with 2 classified as high severity.
+The most frequently reported tourist scams in Bergen are Fish Market Overcharging, Unofficial Bryggen Tour Guide Upsell, Taxi from Airport to City Overcharge.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Bergen?